YouriLangh/InteractiveLearning/README.md

 # Welcome to BlockEd 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
-Note before the documentation, none of this has been tested on Unix or iOS.
+Note before the documentation, none of this has been tested on Unix or iOS, we only guarantee that the app works on Android.

 ## Get started